...

 This food tastes bad.

-Usage: informalContext: Used to describe something of poor quality or unfavorable.
+Usage: formal/informalContext: Used to describe quality or condition.

 mal